Josephat-Onkoba/Welcome-to-2025/README.md

 📡 Ever wondered how to monetize your WiFi?
 This solution will help you turn your internet into a resourceful asset.

 ### 7. **E-commerce Web Application**
 🛒 Bringing your shop online with a beautifully designed and user-friendly e-commerce platform.
+ Currently building an Ecommerce application for my client.
+I am using wordpress in at the moment.

 ### 8. **Kqimble**
 🔐 Contributing to **Kqimble**, a private cybersecurity product under construction for Arifalab Technologies.
 Stay tuned for updates!